-In December 2013, we amended and restated our revolving credit facility, increasing the capacity under the revolving credit facility to \$1.25 billion.
-This credit facility is available to primarily support commercial paper borrowings, letters of credit and other short-term, unsecured bank loans.
-The capacity of the credit facility may be increased to \$1.5 billion prior to the maturity date at our election and subject to bank credit capacity and approval, may include up to \$200 million in letters of credit, and may include up to \$175 million in capital leases each fiscal year.
+On December 19, 2014, we amended and restated our existing revolving credit facility (the "Multi-Year Credit Agreement") by increasing the amount of capital leases allowable to \$225 million, extending the expiration date by two years and renegotiating other terms and conditions.
+This credit facility is available to primarily support commercial paper borrowings, letters of credit and other short-term unsecured bank loans.
+The capacity of the credit facility is \$1.25 billion and may be increased to \$1.5 billion prior to the maturity date at our election and subject to bank credit capacity and approval, may include up to \$200 million in letters of credit and may include up to \$225 million in capital leases each fiscal year.
 Under the revolving credit facility, we may borrow funds consisting of Eurodollar loans or base rate loans.
-Interest accrues on Eurodollar loans at a defined Eurodollar rate, defined as the London InterBank Offered Rate ("LIBOR") plus the applicable percentage, as defined in the revolving credit facility, depending upon our senior, unsecured, (non-credit enhanced) long-term debt rating.
-Interest accrues on base rate loans as defined in the revolving credit facility.
+Interest accrues on Eurodollar loans at a defined Eurodollar rate, defined as LIBOR plus the applicable percentage, as defined in the revolving credit facility, depending upon our senior, unsecured, (non-credit enhanced) long-term debt rating.
+Interest accrues on base rate loans as defined in the credit facility.
 We also have the option to borrow funds under the terms of a swingline loan subfacility.
-The revolving credit facility expires in September 2017.
+The revolving credit facility expires in December 2019.